binarylane/binarylane-cli/README.md

 contain changes to its interface that are not backwards-compatible with previous releases such as:

- - Command names may change, or moved within the command tree
+ - Command names may change, or be moved within the command tree
  - Parameter names may change, or be removed entirely
  - Available field names may change, or be removed entirely
  - Default set of displayed fields displayed in output may change